 Stavros Garantziotis, M.D.

-The Matrix Biology Group studies cell-matrix interactions in the pulmonary response to environmental or alloimmune lung injury.
+Stavros Garantziotis, M.D., is Acting Chief of the Clinical Research Branch, head of the Matrix Biology Group, and holds a secondary appointment in the Clinical Research Branch.
+The group studies cell-matrix interactions in the pulmonary response to environmental or alloimmune lung injury.
 The group has identified novel interactions and functions for a serum protein, called inter-alpha-trypsin inhibitor, which can bind to extracellular components such as complement, hyaluronan and other extracellular matrix (ECM) elements.
 These interactions influence the development of inflammation, angiogenesis, and re-epithelialization after injury.
 Research performed by the Matrix Biology Group will expand these findings and investigate the framework in which ECM can influence the cellular response to environmental injury.

 ECM and cells are in a constant feedback relationship during development and in the tissue response to injury.
 Cells actively modify their pericellular matrix in the course of their development, differentiation and migration.
 On the other hand, ECM can be directly altered through environmental stimuli, and the matrix milieu affects cell behavior, phenotype and survival.
 The group investigates this relationship—particularly the role of the ECM component hyaluronan—in relation to the pulmonary response to environmental injury.